unit-mesh/auto-dev/docs/index.md

 - Chat mode
     - Chat with AI.
     - Chat with selection code.
+    - Chat with code context-aware (To be implemented).
 - Customize.
     - Custom specification of prompt.
     - Custom intention action.
 You can add your own intention action.
     - Custom LLM Server.
 You can customize your LLM Server in `Settings` -> `Tools` -> `AutoDev`
     - Custom Living documentation.
     - Team prompts.
 Customize your team prompts in codebase, and distribute to your team.
+    - Prompt override.
+You can override AutoDev's prompt in your codebase.
 - Miscellaneous
     - CI/CD support.
 AutoDev will auto generate CI/CD config file.
     - Dockerfile support.
 AutoDev will auto generate Dockerfile.